cooper/evented-object/README.md

 **Removed** in version 2.9.
 Use `->register_event()` instead.

-## EventedObject procedural functions
+## Evented::Object procedural functions

-The EventedObject package provides some functions for use.
+The Evented::Object package provides some functions for use.
 These functions typically are associated with more than one evented object or none at all.

 ### fire_events_together(@events)